Designing Safe APIs: Loading Dangerously: PyYAML and Safety by Design

 This upgrade would make the updates I had made to my work project unnecessary, as it had the same effect as upgrading the library version.

-Python’s YAML Parsers are not Alone
+Python’s YAML Parsers are not alone

 • PHP from Prescott Murphy (another course participant)